 Communication (with the Academy)

 It is our request that as far as possible communication with the academy is done via email.
-Phone messages can be left on answer phones for all Heads of House and Heads of Departments as well as SLT (the Senior Leadership Team).
+Phone messages can be left on answer phones for all Senior Pastoral Manager and Heads of Departments as well as SLT (the Senior Leadership Team).
 We would ask that you appreciate that many staff teach all day and therefore it is unrealistic to expect a response within a few hours.
 Please allow 48 hours for staff to get back to you.
-Where queries are of a pastoral nature please direct communications to the Tutor in the first instance and copy the Head of House into the email.
+Where queries are of a pastoral nature please direct communications to the Tutor in the first instance and copy the Senior Pastoral Manager into the email.
 Where queries are of a curriculum nature, please direct emails to the Assistant Head of Department for your child’s Key Stage in the first instance and copy the Head of Department into your communication.
 A full staff list can be found in the Staff contact information section and in the student planner.

 Continuing Professional Development.
 During the year both after academy teaching hours and on Professional Development days, staff undergo ongoing training.